Wendy Powley

 The Queen's School of Computing ACM-W Chapter (formerly the Women in the School of Computing (WISC)) is an informal support and social group for all women, undergraduate and graduate students, faculty and staff in the School of Computing at Queen's University.

 In 2008, I attended the Grace Hopper Celebration of Women in Computing Conference for the first time.
 Upon my return, I set a goal to ensure that students from the Queen's School of Computing would have a chance to attend the Grace Hopper Conference, but we went a few steps further and spearheaded the Ontario ACM-W Regional Celebration - the Ontario Celebration of Women in Computing.
 The event ran for 5 years hosted by U of T, Western University, University of Waterloo, and the University of Guelph.
 In 2016, the first Canadian Celebration of Women in Computing (CAN-CWiC) was held, hosted by the University of Ottawa.
-This year (2019) the conference will be held in Toronto.
+In 2017 the conference was hosted by University of Quebec, Montreal, in 2018 by Dalhousie University in Halifax and in 2019 the conference was held in Toronto.
+CAN-CWIC 2020 and 2021 were virtual events.
+CAN-CWIC 2022 will be an in-person event in Toronto!